hymkor/sqlbless/README.md

     - Microsoft SQL Server
     - MySQL
 - Allows editing database records directly, similar to a spreadsheet (with the `EDIT` command)
-- Auto commit is disabled.
+- Transaction mode (auto-commit disabled)
+    - A transaction is automatically started when executing DML (INSERT/UPDATE/DELETE)
+    - Users cannot input a BEGIN statement (transactions are managed automatically)
+    - Transactions can be ended with COMMIT or ROLLBACK
+    - Whether DDL (CREATE/ALTER/DROP etc.) can be executed inside a transaction depends on the database:
+        - **PostgreSQL**: All DDL can be executed inside a transaction except VACUUM, REINDEX, CLUSTER, CREATE/DROP DATABASE, and CREATE/DROP TABLESPACE
+        - **SQLite3**: All DDL can be executed inside a transaction except VACUUM
+        - **Oracle / SQL Server / MySQL**: DDL must be executed after ending the transaction with COMMIT or ROLLBACK
+        - If a transaction is still active when executing DDL, a warning will be displayed
 - Table name and column name completion
-    - column name completion works only when the corresponding table name appears to the left of the cursor
+    - Column name completion works only when the corresponding table name appears to the left of the cursor

 ![image](./demo.gif)